 When it comes to annoyances there isn’t one much greater than a gnat.
 Fungus gnats wreak havoc on a hydroponic garden, quickly taking it over.
 It’s not the annoying adult gnats that are doing the damage though.

 Fungus gnats lay a couple of hundred eggs at a time.
-Hatched larvae then eat away at your hydroponic garden’s root system before then transform into flies.
+Hatched larvae then eat away at your hydroponic garden’s root system before then transforming into flies.
 Now having wings they can quickly spread to other plants in your garden.

 Fungus gnats are attracted to dead matter so it’s important to keep a tidy hydroponic garden.